-In the 2013-2014 performing season, Colorado Ballet celebrates 53 years of bringing world-class quality dance to Colorado.
+During the 2014-2015 performance season, Colorado Ballet will celebrate 54 years of bringing world-class quality dance to Colorado.
 As one of the state's oldest and most successful arts institutions, Colorado Ballet is the only organization of its size and stature to produce classical ballet.

 Colorado Ballet's mission is to present exceptional quality classical ballet and innovative dance through performances, training and education programs that are integral to the cultural life of our community.

 Colorado Ballet is a nationally recognized regional dance company that was conceived as a ballet school, and founded in 1951, by Denver natives Freidann Parker and Lillian Covillo.
 To showcase their talented students, the life-long friends established Colorado Concert Ballet in 1961.
 The Company presented its very first production of The Nutcracker at the Bonfils Theater in Denver to sold out audiences.

 “Our dream, at the time,” said Covillo, “was to have a company that was professional, so the dancers we were training didn’t have to go to other cities to find jobs.”

 By 1978, Colorado Concert Ballet employed 16 men and women, and had achieved full professional status.
 The Board of Trustees increased the annual budget to $100,000 and refined the Company’s name.
 In doing so, Colorado Ballet was born.
 In 1987, Parker and Covillo conducted a nationwide search, at their own expense, for a new artistic director.
 With their choice of Martin Fredmann, they changed the course of Colorado Ballet.

 “It all began in our imagination and continued to grow and become reality,” Parker recalled just weeks before her death in 2002.